ishanambike/ETL_Application/README.md

 * Run the Docker image in a container using the command: “docker run --publish 5000:5000 --env POSTGRES_USER={username} --env POSTGRES_PASSWORD={password} --env POSTGRES_DB={database_name} etl_image”.
 Please replace values for PostgreSQL username, password, and database name.
 The values should be case-sensitive.
 Provide the values without enclosing them in quotes or brackets.
 If the database provided doesn't exist, a new database will be created.
 * Run the ETL process.
 You can use the command “curl http://localhost:5000/” in a different command prompt or load http://localhost:5000/ in a browser.
 * You should see the message “{"message":"ETL process started"}”
 * Now in a different command prompt log into PostgreSQL using the command: “psql -U {username} -W -d {database_name}”.
 Please provide your username and database name same as the one provided previously.
+Provide the values without enclosing them in quotes or brackets.
 The system will prompt for a password.
 * Now query the database to view the table created by the ETL process using the query: “select * from users;”
 * Now you should see the final table with users' data and derived features.